Variational Graphical Quantum Error Correction Codes: Construct VGQEC Codes using Variational Quantum Circuits

-The graph $M_u$ with parameters constructs a ``universal" set.
-However, this circuit is not symmetric and the asymmetry of the variational quantum circuit may cause some difficulties in the process of optimizing the parameters.
-To overcome this problem, we use the Yang-Baxter equation to reshape this graph into a left-right symmetric form, as shown in Fig.~\ref{fig:matchgate2}.
-Using the relation in Fig.~\ref{fig:RZZ}, we can transform the left-right symmetric form of $M_u$ into a variational quantum circuit consisting of $R_{ZZ}$ and $R_X$ gates.
+As discussed above, the graph $\mathcal{G}_\mathcal{E}$ with parameters constructs a ``universal" set.
+However, the lack of symmetry in this circuit may present challenges when optimizing the parameters of the variational quantum circuit.
+To address this issue, we utilize the Yang-Baxter equation to transform the graph into a left-right symmetric form, as illustrated in Fig.~\ref{fig:matchgate2}.
+Using Eq.~\ref{eq:quon_R}, we can also transform the left-right symmetric form of $\mathcal{G}_\mathcal{E}$ into a variational quantum circuit consisting of $R_{ZZ}$ and $R_X$ gates.

-The variational quantum circuit $U_\mathcal{E}$ in encoding map $\mathcal{E}_c$ is chosen to be a composition of a layer of $R_z$ rotations to each qubit, a circuit block transformed from the symmetrized $M_u$~(Fig.~\ref{fig:matchgate2}) and another layer of $R_z$ rotations at the last.
+The variational quantum circuit $U_\mathcal{E}$ in encoding map $\mathcal{E}$ is chosen to be a composition of a layer of $R_z$ rotations to each qubit, a circuit block transformed from the symmetrized $\mathcal{G}_\mathcal{E}$~(Fig.~\ref{fig:matchgate2}) and another layer of $R_z$ rotations at the last.
+The additional $R_z$ rotations are added to enhance the expressiveness of the variational quantum circuit.
 For $n=5$, the variational quantum circuit $U_\mathcal{E}$ is shown in Fig.~\ref{fig:encode}(a).

-In our simulations, we tested the VGQEC codes with single logical qubit.
-When the variational quantum circuit at the encoding map $U_\mathcal{E}$ has $n$ qubits, the variational quantum circuit in the recovery map $U_\mathcal{R}$ has $n+2$ qubits.
-The structure of variational quantum circuit $U_\mathcal{R}$ we applied in the simulation is shown in Fig.~\ref{fig:encode}(b).
-The variational quantum circuit $U_\mathcal{R}$ can be decomposed into a layer of $R_z$ rotations, $L$ repetitive circuit blocks and alternating layers of single-qubit rotations $R_X$-$R_Z$ acting on all qubits.
-Every circuit block contains an alternating $R_x$-$R_z$ rotations layer and interactions $R_{ZZ}$ acting on all pairs of qubits.
-In principle, any n-qubit unitary evolution can be realized by this ansatz with a sufficiently large $L$ since $\{R_X, R_Z, R_{ZZ}\}$ is a universal quantum gate set.
-In our numerical results, the number of Repeatitation in $U_\mathcal{R}$ is chosen to be $L=3$.
+In our simulations, we tested the VGQEC codes with a single logical qubit.
+When the code consists of $n$ physical qubits, the variational quantum circuit in the recovery map $U_\mathcal{R}$ has $n+2$ qubits, as discussed in Appendix~\ref{ap:aux_qubit}.
+The structure of the variational quantum circuit $U_\mathcal{R}$ utilized in the simulation is shown in Fig.~\ref{fig:encode}(b).
+The circuit $U_\mathcal{R}$ can be decomposed into a layer of $R_z$ rotations, $L$ repetitive circuit blocks and alternating layers of single-qubit rotations $R_X$-$R_Z$ acting on all qubits.
+Each circuit block contains an alternating layer of $R_x$-$R_z$ rotations layer and interactions $R_{ZZ}$ acting on all pairs of qubits.
+In principle, any n-qubit unitary evolution can be realized by this ansatz with a sufficiently large $L$, since $\{R_X, R_Z, R_{ZZ}\}$ forms a universal quantum gate set.
+For our numerical results, the number of repetitions in $U_\mathcal{R}$ is chosen to be $L=3$.